 A Favorite is a Folder, physical on your disk.
 By making that folder a favorite it becomes part of the session magic.
 An Album is a virtual container and filled with images from the physical folders and favorites.

 Now you are just one step away from the pinnacle of sessions: assign a session function like Capture to your session favorite!
 Now the favorite becomes the capture folder and when you shoot tethered, new captures will come into this folder instead of the default capture folder.

 Right-click on the favorite and select Set as Capture Folder from the menu.
 You can find this in the File menu as well.
 The same is possible for the Selects Folder and Output Folder.

-Notice the camera symbol that is added to the favorite, meaning it has become the Capture Folder.
-This way you can easily organise your images during a long, big, or otherwise comprehensive shoot.
+Capture One shows a camera symbol next to the Session Favorite and an indication that this is now the Capture Folder.
+This way you can easily organize your images during a long, big, or otherwise comprehensive shoot.

 Continue With Sessions In-Depth

 Maybe this blog got you covered.
 Great.
 Maybe you noticed that we skipped some interesting topics like Session Templates and where your adjustments are stored, among others.
 These topics and more will be explained in a succeeding blog named Sessions In-Depth, meant for the experienced user.